 While it makes the perfect ice cream sauce, this keto caramel is deliciously versatile.
 Use it to top almond flour pancakes and parfaits, or use it to frost keto sheet cake and chocolate muffins.
 No matter how you mix it, this keto caramel is going to steer you clear of brain fog and sugar crashes.

 A few key ingredients give this keto caramel its rich flavor while upping the nutrient density.
 Lighly-roasted macadamias or cashews raise the healthy fat content and adding a rich brown hue, while ghee adds to its nutty flavor.
 However, you can also make it without the nuts if you can’t find high-quality macadamias (see recipe notes below).

 This keto caramel recipe also suggests activating your nuts.
 This step is optional, but can improve their digestibility.
 If you want to activate the nuts, add them to a large bowl with at least 1 cup of filtered water and 1 teaspoon of salt.
 Soak the nuts for 7 hours, drain the water, pat dry, and add them to a baking tray.
 Bake at about 175 degrees for 4 hours, or up to 1 day in a dehydrator, and then use as normal in your keto caramel recipe.

 Keto Caramel Sauce

-- 1/2 cup macadamia nuts (preferably activated) – see recipe notes for nut-free option
+- 1/2 cup raw macadamia nuts or cashews (preferably activated) – see recipe notes for nut-free option

 - 1/2 cup coconut cream, melted